Grzybol/BetterElo/README.md

 - **/be spawnmob `<mobname> <amount>`** - Spawns the specified custom mob.
 - **/be enchantitem** - Gives you 1x Enchant Item.
 - **/be forcespawn `<spawnerName>`** - Forces a respawn of the specified spawner.

-## Placeholders

-**IMPORTANT!!
-I hardcoded 10s interval for checking placeholders - lemme know if you want it to be configurable in config file**

 ## PlaceholderAPI Integration